MORDI-David-OCC2/Hardware-and-Virtualisation-24-25/README.md

  - SPI
  - I2C

 Examples are provided to show use cases as well as to explain how to use the library.
-More details are available in [*Exemples*](#exemples).
+More details are available in [*Examples*](#examples).

 It is possible to run the examples with an emulator such as QEMU or Renode.
-More details are available in
+A PDF report detailing the examples is provided.

 ## Supported targets